Making $1500 a Week: The Realities

 Become a Virtual Assistant

-As a virtual assistant, you’ll be hired by website and other business owner to complete tasks remotely.
+As a virtual assistant, you’ll be hired by website and other business owners to complete tasks remotely.

 This can be tasks such as: